 Pursuing Common Questions

 Have you ever taken a long sip of a day-old soft drink from your favorite fast food restaurant?
-Have you ever noticed the glass full of ice keeping your drink cold on a hot summer evening is not there anymore by the time dinner is ready?
+Have you ever noticed the ice in the glass that was filled with ice and keeping your drink cold on a hot summer evening is not there anymore by the time dinner is ready?
 If you have, you know a little about asking the question "Where did my ice go?"

 In today's Daily Do, we will figure out what happened to your ice!